 Systematic: It should be as systematic and impartial as possible (UNEG, 2005).
 It is methodical, providing information that is credible, reliable, and useful to enable the incorporation of lessons learned into decision-making process of users and funders (OECD, 2010).
 It is based on empirical evidence and typically on social research methods, thus on the process of collecting and synthesizing evidence (Rossi Lipsey and Freeman, 2004).
 Conclusions made in evaluations encompass both an empirical aspect and a normative aspect (Fournier, 2005).
 It is the value feature that distinguishes evaluation from other types of enquiry such as basic science research, clinical epidemiology, investigative journalism, or public polling.

-Assessment: It considers value, merit, worth, significance, or quality (Scriven, 1991).
-It identifies what works, for whom, in what respects, to what extent, in what contexts, and how (Pawson and Tilley, 2004).
-It examines expected and achieved accomplishments, the results chain, processes, contextual factors, and causality in order to understand achievements or the lack thereof (UNEG, 2005).
+Assessment: It considers value, merit, worth, significance or quality (Scriven, 1991).
+It identify what works, for whom, in what respects, to what extent, in what contexts, and how (Pawson and Tilley, 2004).
+It examines expected and achieved accomplishments, the results chain, processes, contextual factors and causality in order to understand achievements or the lack thereof (UNEG, 2005).
 It may focus on a broad range of topics including relevance, accessibility, comprehensiveness, integration, fulfillment of objectives, effectiveness, impact, cost, efficiency, and sustainability (Patton, 1997; OECD, 2010).
 The evaluation process normally involves some identification of relevant standards, some investigation of performance on these standards, and some integration or synthesis of the results to achieve an overall evaluation (Scriven, 1991; OECD, 2010).